Integration of professional captioning services

 Key problems

-We conducted interviews with 8 schools across the US, involving both admins and teachers to understand their needs and challenges.
+We conducted interviews with 8 school districts across the US, involving both admins and teachers to understand their needs and challenges.

 Design process